PracticeDaily21/PracticeDaily21/README.md

 ## Hi 👋 My name is Yiyi (Amy) Cao
 ### Currently open to resarch or analytical interns in Summer 2025, i.e. data analyst/ data scientist (remotely or on-site).
-I bring years of experience as a data-driven business analyst, with strong analytical skills and hands-on experience applying Microsoft Excel, SQL, R and Python.
-Taken 2-year courses in Business (including Marketing/ Accounting/ Economics/ Finance/ International Trade) in Zhejiang University of Finance and Economics, I graduated with a Math major from University of Minnesota - Twin Cities.
-In December 2022, I completed my degree in Applied Analytics (STEM-Computer and Information Science) at Columbia University, with many practical projects solving real-world problems.
-Now as a Applied Math PhD at SUNY Binghamton University, I am seeking full-time data-oriented jobs and learning to become a better self in a team.
+I bring years of experience as a data-driven analyst, with analytical skills and hands-on experience applying Microsoft Excel, SQL, R and Python.
+With a diverse education background, my expert focuses on data analytics, data science, and machine learning.
+I graduated with a Math major for Bachelor's degree from University of Minnesota - Twin Cities, and I completed my Master degree in Applied Analytics at Columbia University, with practical projects solving real-world problems.

-### My Professional Hobbies: Becoming a self-taught Software Engineer / Full-Stack Web Developer
+### My Hobbies:
 - 👀 I’m interested in learning, speaking, reading, laughing and sleeping as well.
-I like outdoor activities and sports.
+I favor delicious food, outdoor activities and party with friends.

-#### OMG so much work to do
+#### Possibly in future, Becoming a self-taught Software Engineer / Full-Stack Web Developer

 <!---
 PracticeDaily21/PracticeDaily21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.